plfa/plfa.github.io/index.md

 This book is an introduction to programming language theory, written in Agda.
 The authors are [Wen Kokke][wen] and [Philip Wadler][phil].

 Please send us comments!
 The text is currrently being drafted.
-Part I is ready for comment.
-We plan that Part II will be ready for comment by the end of July.
+Part I and the first half of Part II is ready for comment.
+We plan that the second half of Part II will be ready for comment by the end of July.

 Comments on all matters---organisation, material we should add, material we should remove, parts that require better explanation, good exercises, errors, and typos---are welcome.
 Pull requests are encouraged.

 ## Front matter